phrobo/phong/README.md

 This meeting template should be a special template, as compared to more mundane ones such as the one for mailing out meeting minutes, or for announcing upcoming events.

+### Configuration

+"But my space is different!!11", you scream into the aether.

+Thats okay.
+Phong understands.
+There are a few configuration options that Phong understands to adapt to your space.

+* next-page - Instead of "Next Meeting", maybe yours is named "Next meeting"
+* previous-page - Instead of "Previous Meeting", maybe yours is named "Last meeting"
+* meeting-template - Don't want to use Meetings/Template?
+Fine.
+Set it to "Meeting Notes Template".
+* meeting-title-format - Meetings aren't in the format of Meetings/%Y-%m-%d?
+  Noisebridge uses Meeting Notes %Y %m %d, for example.
+See the documentation for python's strptime/strftime functions in the datetime module.

 ### Template variables
 When producing the next week's page and all emails, a number of variables are